-In sum, a reanalysis of data from basic list-learning paradigms shows that across a variety of memory tasks and ratings scales, a relationship between confidence and accuracy exists in children from at least aged 8 (Berch & Evans, 1973; Wilkinson et al., 2010; Hiller & Weber, 2013; Shing et al., 2009; Fandakova et al., 2012), and perhaps even from around age 5 (Hembacher & Ghetti, 2009).
-While the confidence-accuracy relationship in children is not as strong as it is in adults, and children were slightly overconfident at high-confidence, it is nevertheless clear that children are still reasonably accurate (~85% correct) when expressing high confidence and are less accurate (closer to chance performance) when they express low confidence.
-This indicates that when children are generally aware about the strength of the memory signal and they are using it to make a decision.
-The next question, is whether the confidence-accuracy relationship is also strong for children on an eyewitness identification task.
+In sum, a reanalysis of data from basic list-learning paradigms shows that across a variety of memory tasks and ratings scales, a relationship between confidence and accuracy exists in children from at least aged 8 (Berch & Evans, 1973; Fandakova et al., 2013; Hiller & Weber, 2013; Shing et al., 2009; Wilkinson et al., 2010), and perhaps even from around age 5 (Hembacher & Ghetti, 2014).
+Although the confidence-accuracy relationship in children is not as strong as it is in adults, and children were slightly overconfident at high-confidence, it is nevertheless clear that children are still reasonably accurate (~85% correct) when expressing high confidence and are less accurate (closer to chance performance) when they express low confidence.
+This indicates that children are generally aware about the strength of a memory signal and are using it to make a decision.
+The next question is whether the confidence-accuracy relationship is also strong for children on an eyewitness identification task.